 Donated Materials: Donated materials and equipment are reflected as contributions in the accompanying statements at their estimated values at the date of receipt.
 All contributions are considered to be unrestricted unless specifically restricted by the donor.
-Donated materials for special events are not booked as income and expense on the financial statements.
+Donated materials for special events are booked as special event income and expense on the financial statements.